 Tent caterpillars eat the leaves of the branches of the trees they inhabit, but once they vacate the tree, the branches will usually grow new leaves.
 This does not affect the overall health of a healthy tree.

 Spraying pesticides to kill tent caterpillars on residential City-owned boulevard trees is not permitted.
-If you are unsure if a tree is City property, you can call 250-561-7600 to check, ask questions, or report a problem.
+To find out if a tree is City property, for more information, or to report a problem, call 250-561-7600.